Prince Harry made a poignant gesture to his late mother, Princess Diana (opens in new tab), on Mother's Day.

 - Harry was not in the UK for Mothering Sunday, but made sure to arrange a tribute to his late mum.

-- This royal news comes after the Cambridge children made handmade cards for their ‘Granny Diana’.
+- This royal news (opens in new tab) comes after the Cambridge children made handmade cards for their 'Granny Diana' (opens in new tab).

 Despite not being in the UK, Prince Harry made sure that he did something special for his mum.